NextChai/ChaibotDocumentation/docs/about.md

 ### About Chaibot
 Chaibot was created not mainly to learn, but also because I had noticed there weren't many bots like Chaibot.
 I feel this project can get very big with enough time and de-bugging lol.
 I hope you can walk through this journey with me as time moves on.
 If you find a bug, please report it to [Chaibot's twitter](https://twitter.com/officialchaibot) !
 ### What's to come
-Coming up, I'm still hoping to get more Fortnite client running.
+Coming up, I'm still hoping to get more Fortnite clients running.
 This will allow for scrim support across Chai.
 I'm also planning to get Chai working on a high end VPS, allowing for steady music streaming and faster commands.